eltiare/carrierwave-vips/README.md

 [![Build Status](https://secure.travis-ci.org/eltiare/carrierwave-vips.png?branch=master)](http://travis-ci.org/eltiare/carrierwave-vips)

+Debian does not have a library for VIPS 8 yet.
+As soon as I can work out how to get it in a Travis build the tests should pass.
+In the meantime you can clones this repo yourself and run `rspec` in the base directory.

 This adds support to CarrierWave for the ultrafast and resource efficient VIPS library.
-It is ready for production - but if you do encounter any problems please be sure to report them on Github so that we can fix them.

 Installation
 ---------------------

     gem install carrierwave-vips

-You will also need ruby-vips.
+You will also need ruby-vips for VIPS 8.
+If you need support for VIPS 7 please install a 1.0.x version of this library.
 For instructions on how to install that see the repo: https://github.com/jcupitt/ruby-vips

 If you are using bundler, add this to your Gemfile: